Youth & Families

 Free First Weekend Family Programs

-On the first weekend of every month, the Connecticut Museum offers free admission to the museum exhibits and Inspire Center.
 On Saturday, join us for a fun free family program.
-These drop-in family programs are typically scheduled from 11:00 am – 2:00 pm and involve a craft or activity for children and caregivers to work on together.
-Free First Weekend Family Programs are designed to be open ended and are usually appropriate for children ages 4 and up.
+These drop-in family programs are typically scheduled from 11:00 am – 2:00 pm and involve several crafts and activities for children and caregivers to work on together.
+These drop-in programs are great for children of all ages.
 No registration is required.

-These programs are made possible through the generous support of Berkshire Bank.
+Free First Weekend is made possible through the generous support of Berkshire Bank.

 Family Activity Kits

 Family activity kits are available for pick up during all open hours and are included with the cost of admission.
 No need to reserve them in advance, simply pick them up during your visit!
 Each kit will include historic background information, images of items in the Connecticut Museum collection, and hands-on activities to complete at home.
 The themes and activities will change every other month.
+These kits are sponsored by Berkshire Bank.

-• March – April: Vote for Me!
+• March – April: Women Behind the Blueprints

-• May – June: Comics and Capes
+• May – June: Tune into History

-• September – October: Touchdown Timeline
+• September – October: Transportation Exploration

 History To Go Bags